Reflections trail at Calke Abbey

 Cross the road and turn right walking parallel with the road until you meet the park boundary wall.

-Turn left and follow the track keeping the wall on your right until you enter a small copse of trees and a large white gate.
+Turn left and follow the track keeping the wall on your right until you enter a small copse of trees and a large white gate ahead.
 Look out for bat boxes fixed to some of the trees.

-Turn left and follow the old main carriage drive.
+Turn left and follow the old main carriage drive now stoned.

 This is the original drive to Calke and is the route that people would have taken in their carriages.
 Imagine that you are visiting the house for the first time and reflect on this impressive view.

-Follow an approximately 150m short detour uphill to take in the old deer shelter.
-After viewing, return downhill to the carriage drive until you reach the road.
+Take a short detour right; uphill to view the preserved deer shelter.
+Retrace your steps downhill to the carriage drive.
+Turn right to the road.

 The shelter was built in the 18th century, amid old ridge and furrow land, to entice deer into the open parkland.
 The family could then observe them from the comfort of the house.
 Two hundred years later, red and fallow deer were re-introduced to Calke as an enclosed herd, and you can still see them today.